sumnerevans/sumnerevans.com/content/new-england-trip/nyc-to-boston.md

 the first part of the trail.
 In all, the trail is only like 4 km (2.5 miles) long which is nice for tourism.

-The lady who did our walking tour was “Paul Revere’s wife”.
+The lady who did our walking tour was "Paul Revere's wife".
 She took us by all of the sites I mentioned and also took us into the cemetery where Paul Revere is buried.
 At the site of the Boston Massacre, she told us the story behind the massacre.
 Essentially, there was a mob of people